SOCIAL JUSTICE PHILANTHROPY PRINCIPLES

 It strives to include the people who are impacted by those injustices as decision-makers.
 It also aims to make the field of philanthropy more accessible and diverse.
 In social justice philanthropy, foundations are accountable, transparent and responsive in their grantmaking.
 Donors and foundations act as allies to social justice movements by contributing not only monetary resources but their time, knowledge, skills and access.
 Social justice philanthropy is also sometimes called social change philanthropy, social movement philanthropy, and community-based philanthropy.

 So, what does that definition really mean?
-It includes six key principles:
+It includes five key principles:

 HOW MUCH MONEY GOES TO PROGRESSIVE SOCIAL JUSTICE ANYWAY?